-How can commercial building owners use energy efficiency to become more competitive in a challenging market?
+How commercial building owners use energy efficiency to become more competitive in a challenging market.

 Many cities across the Northwest are experiencing a challenging rental market with high vacancies rates.
 With a Seattle and Bellevue downtown office vacancy rate nearing 20%, commercial buildings are facing a challenging market.
 Many commercial building owners are attracting more tenants through energy efficiency improvements that save the tenant money, reduce energy usage in the buildings as a whole.

 To engage more commercial buildings in energy efficiency improvements, NEEA teams with the Building Owners and Managers Associations (BOMA) in Seattle and local utilities, to sponsor friendly energy benchmarking competitions that challenge owners and managers to reduce energy use over time.